akhiljalan/beautiful-jekyll/_posts/2018-01-29-random-walks.md

 **Game**: Suppose a gambler is playing a game of chance.
 He starts with $x$ for some $0 < x < k$.
 At each round, he flips a biased coin with $P(\text{HEADS}) = p$.
 If the coin is heads, he gains $1$.
 If it is tails, he loses $1$.
 The game continues until he loses all his money, ending up with $0$, or attains $k$.
 The former outcome is a *loss* and the latter is a *win*.

-Suppose that we start at 1, and at each step we go to +1 with probability $p$ and -1 with probability $1 - p$.
+**Question**: Suppose that we start at 1, and at each step we go to +1 with probability $p$ and -1 with probability $1 - p$.
 What is the probability that we get to $k$?

-## Empirical Test
+## Gathering Data

-To motivate the ultimate derivation, I'll first write some scripts to calculate this probability empirically.
+If you can pull fully formed theorems and proofs out of a hat, I applaud you.
+I like to gather some simple data to formulate a guess.
+Le'ts write a simple script.

 ```python
 import numpy as np